-The newsletter should go to every member and prospect in the chapter's area along with carriers or large agencies not affiliated with the chapter, as well as your Regional Vice President and the national office.
+These communications should be sent to every current and prospective member in the chapter's area along with carriers or large agencies not affiliated with the chapter, as well as your Regional Vice President and the national office.

-If the chapter is looking into doing advertising please contact the editor of ABS Magazine (editor@nahu.org) for suggestions and possible guidelines.
+If the chapter is looking into doing advertising, please contact the editor of ABS Magazine (editor@NABIP.org) for suggestions and possible guidelines.